ShaunaGordon/octopress-theme-toytown/README.md

 I'm releasing this under the <abbr title="Don't Be A Dick">DBAD</abbr> License.
 For the original and translations, check out [Phil Sturgeon's license repo](https://github.com/philsturgeon/dbad).

-## DON'T BE A DICK PUBLIC LICENSE

-> Version 1, December 2009

-> Copyright (C) 2009 Philip Sturgeon <email@philsturgeon.co.uk>

- Everyone is permitted to copy and distribute verbatim or modified copies of this license document, and changing it is allowed as long as the name is changed.

 > DON'T BE A DICK PUBLIC LICENSE
 > TERMS AND CONDITIONS FOR COPYING, DISTRIBUTION AND MODIFICATION